-This book reminds me of the many summer movies I watched as a child, movies where the kids save the day by taking on ‘The Man’ while doing a bunch of crazy stuff too.
+This book reminds me of the many summer movies I watched as a child, where the kids save the day by taking on ‘The Man’ while doing a bunch of crazy stuff.

-Brain’s uncle has created a computer program called ‘Summer’s Cool’ and long story short, plans to mass-produce it so children can do school work all year round.
+Brain’s uncle has created a computer program called ‘Summer’s Cool’ and plans to mass-produce it so children can do school work all year round.
 So, he plans on becoming hated by children all around the world.
-Look, I understand that kids forget more than half of what they learned over the summer and the program could be used for kids who don’t fit in with the normal school environment.
+Look, I understand that kids forget more than half of what they learned over the summer, and the program could be used for kids who don’t fit in with the typical school environment.
 BUT SCHOOL YEAR-ROUND!
-THAT’S TORTURE!
+THAT IS TORTURE!

 This story features three very different households.
-Brain’s family includes his mother, father and two older brothers.
-They usually eat with paper plates and do laundry once a mouth.
-Nora’s family includes her mother, her father and herself.
+Brain’s family includes his mother, father, two older brothers, and himself.
+They usually eat with paper plates and do laundry once a month.
+Nora’s family includes her mother, her father, and herself.
 Nora’s father is very strict and has rules about everything.
-He has his daughter and nephew doing school in the middle of summer for Pete sakes.
+He has his daughter and nephew doing school work in the middle of summer, for Pete’s sake.
 Cosmo’s family is very chaotic.
 It’s hard to say just how many family members he has.
-This story shows that many households are different and being forced into an environment that you’re not used to can be hard.
+This story shows that many households are different, and being forced into an environment that you’re not used to can be challenging.

-Cosmo grew up in a family that allows him to learn stuff for himself and treat him like an equal instead of a kid.
-Nora on the other hand is forced to learn what her father wants her to learn and treated her like a lab rat for his ‘Summer’s Cool’ program.
+Cosmo grew up in a family that allowed him to learn stuff for himself and treat him like an equal instead of a kid.
+On the other hand, Nora is forced to learn what her father wants her to learn and treats her like a lab rat for his ‘Summer’s Cool’ program.
 It’s true that you should think about your future and that you can’t be a kid forever, so be a kid while you can.

 The author has a childlike spirit that radiates from every word.
 I feel like only a kid could write something like this.
-Mostly because only a child could come up with the design for the Matchstick castle.
-The best way to describe it is if a bunch of elementary school kids designed a house, coming up with every crazy idea they could think of, and then built it themselves.
-If someone created a children’s show featuring this house I would definitely watch it.
+Mainly because only a child could come up with the design for the Matchstick castle.
+The best way to describe it is if a bunch of elementary school kids designed a house, came up with every crazy idea they could think of and then built it themselves.
+If someone created a children’s show featuring this house, I would definitely watch it.
 When thinking about the Matchstick Castle, the song ‘Funhouse’ from ‘Phineas and Ferb’ pops into my head.
-I could make a very long list of all the exciting and fun things inside the castle but I don’t want to say too much about because it’ll ruin the wonder.
+I could make a very long list of all the exciting and fun things inside the castle, but I don’t want to give away too much, or else I’ll ruin the surprise.

-I recommend this book to fans of a good old fashion summer vacation adventure.
+I recommend this book to fans of a good old-fashioned summer vacation adventure.